Meet Our Team

 (209) 522-5103 ext.
 105

-Jaime has over four years of management experience supervising the day to day operations of employees.
-Additionally, his background includes work in retail customer service, an externship with Stanislaus County, serving as an Administrative Assistant at Turlock Regional Services, and coaching tennis at Livingston High School where he was responsible for both the boy’s and girl’s programs through the Merced County Office of Education.
+Jaime Cortez joined the Great Valley Center as a Program Coordinator for California Connects Program in September 2011.
+He currently works on the CETF Get Connected Program promoting broadband adoption throughout the Central Valley.
+Prior to joining the Great Valley Center, Jaime worked as an inventory clerk for hospitals throughout California, handling data and taking accurate counts of various medical equipment and supplies.
+He also worked as an Assistant Manager for Movie Gallery.
+He has over four years of management experience supervising the day to day operations of employees.
+Additionally, Jaime’s background includes work in retail customer service, an externship with Stanislaus County, serving as an Administrative Assistant at Turlock Regional Services, and coaching tennis at Livingston High School where he was responsible for both the boy’s and girl’s programs through the Merced Union High School District.
 Jaime is a bilingual Spanish speaking Central Valley native, born and raised in Merced County.
-His education includes graphic design training and medical office training from Modesto Junior College and Kaplan College.
+His education includes graphic design training and medial office training from Modesto Junior College and Kaplan College.

 (209) 522-5103 ext.
 102

 Bryce joined the GVC in 2010 as an intern working with local governments to develop greenhouse gas emissions inventories as part of the Green Communities program.
-After being promoted to a full-time GVC team member in 2010, Bryce took the lead on wrapping up the first round of the program, and continues to manage the second round.
-Working with governments to identify energy efficiency and greenhouse gas solutions has allowed Bryce to match his analytical skill-set with his interests in sustainability, government administration and organizational dynamics.
+After being promoted to a full-time GVC team member in 2011, Bryce took the lead on wrapping up the first phase of the program, and continues to manage successive phases.
+Working with governments to identify energy efficiency and greenhouse gas solutions has allowed Bryce to match his analytic skill-set with his interests in sustainability, governance and organizational dynamics.